JafriAli1/JafriAli1/README.md

 ###

-<p align="left">My name is Ali Raza Jafri and I'm a MERN Stack developer from Bhadohi, Uttar Pradesh</p>
+<p align="left">My name is Ali Raza Jafri and I'm a MERN Stack developer from Lucknow </p>

 ###